G-String-Legacy/G_String/Support/membership.md

 Becoming a member is free and easy: if you don't already have a GitHub account, [create a personal account with GitHub](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account), then you [send an email with your GitHub username](mailto:ralph@papaworx.com?subject=Membership%20in%20G-String-Legacy). (**open your email client**, there is a blank message for you to fill in) You will then receive an invitation to join our platform.
 That's all there is to it.

+Once you are a member, you can fine tune the [notifications you want to receive](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/about-notifications).

 We are looking forward to meeting you!